toolleeo/cli-apps/README.md

 * [termsaver](http://termsaver.brunobraga.net/) - termsaver to enjoy fancy ASCII screensavers like matrix, clock, starwars, and a couple of not-safe-for-work screens.
 * [ttyscheme](https://github.com/kolunmi/ttyscheme) - Collection of Color Schemes for the TTY.
 * [unix-permissions](https://github.com/ehmicky/unix-permissions) - Swiss Army knife for Unix permissions.
+* [upnup](https://github.com/tomit4/upnup) - A command line utility that generates a LICENSE file in the current working directory.
 * [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
 Time machine and pager etc.
 * [weather-cli](https://github.com/riyadhalnur/weather-cli) - Check the weather for your city from the terminal.
 * [welcome.sh](https://github.com/G2-Games/welcome.sh) - A nice little script that greets you on every launch, with some helpful (and customizable!) information.